 Two modeling choices that are necessary in the dynamic model are the treatment of the persistence of types and households' sophistication in understanding the future consequences of near-rationality.
-First, we treat the identity of an individual's quick-fixing function as an immutable and idiosyncratic characteristic.
-This choice is motivated by our empirical finding that household wealth and financial status are poor predictors of quick-fixing types (Fact 4).
-Second, households reoptimize by adopting the choice of rational households, as in the simple model.
+First, we treat the identity of an individual's quick-fixing function as a permanent characteristic.
+This is a conservative approach that makes it as hard as possible for us to match our empirical finding that household wealth and financial status are poor predictors of quick-fixing types (Fact 4).
+Second, households reoptimize by adopting the choice of rational households.
 That is, households are not sophisticated in the sense that their optimizations embed the best way to manipulate their future quick-fixing choices.
 We argue that this approach is most consistent with the idea of near-rationality.
-Indeed, the costs of such naivete are bounded above by the costs of near-rationality, which we will shortly find are very small.
-We argue that this makes the distinction quantitatively irrelevant for households' welfare.
+Indeed, the costs of such naivete are bounded above by the costs of near-rationality, which we will shortly find are very small, making the distinction quantitatively irrelevant for households' welfare.